atomicframeworks/xStorage.js/README.md

 <br>
 ## Get
-Get all properties, a single property, an array of properties, or an object of properties <br><br>
+Get all properties, a single property, an array of properties, or an object containing properties & values from cross-domain localStorage.<br><br>
 Syntax - `xStore.get(properties)` <br>
-Returns - A Promise or deferred object that allows you to chain .then() function calls. <br>
+Returns - A Promise or deferred object that allows you to chain .then() function calls.<br>
 Resolves - <br>
-&nbsp;&nbsp;&nbsp;&nbsp;If you pass no arguments, undefined, or null you will get an object containing all properties and values. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;If you pass undefined, or null you will get an object containing all properties and values.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;If you pass a single property you will recieve it's value back. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;If you pass a single property you will recieve it's value back.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;If you pass an array of properties you will receive an array with the values for each property. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;If you pass an array of properties you will receive an array with the values for each property.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;If you pass an object you will receive an object containing the properties and values. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;If you pass an object you will receive an object containing the properties and values.<br>

-Passing a value will set the cross-domain localStorage property to that value. <br>
+Passing a value will set the cross-domain localStorage property to that value.<br>
-Passing null or undefined as the value will erase the property from cross-domain localStorage. <br>
+Passing null or undefined as the value will erase the property from cross-domain localStorage.<br>

 ##### Example
 ```js